rehmanis/practice/src/python_practice/design/parking_lot/README.md

 * Do we allow small vehicle to park on medium or large spot?

     yes small(motorcycle) size can be parked in medium or large if small is not available.
-Medium(car) can be parked in large spot but large(Bus) can only be parked in large spot
+Medium(compact car) can be parked in large spot but large(Bus) can only be parked in large spot

 * Any premium parking spots (for example handicaps, or reserved etc)?